scionassociation/scion-cppki_I-D/draft-dekater-scion-pki.md

 In Phase 2 of the ceremony, the ceremony administrator generates the TRC payload based on the bundled certificates and the agreed-upon ISD policy.
 The result is displayed on the monitor along with a hash value (SHA-512 digest).

-To be able to generate the payload, the ceremony administrator must ask the voting representatives for
+To be able to generate the payload, the ceremony administrator MUST ask the voting representatives for:

 - The ISD number of the ISD.
-The number (identifier, ID) of an ISD must be chosen and agreed upon by the participants during the signing ceremony of the ISD's initial TRC.
+The number (identifier, ID) of an ISD MUST be chosen and agreed upon by the participants during the signing ceremony of the ISD's initial TRC.
 The ceremony administrator needs the ISD number to specify the identifier (ID) of the initial TRC.
 This `iD` is part of the TRC payload.
 For more information, see [](#id).
 - The description of the TRC.
 For more information, see [](#description).
 - The AS numbers of the core ASes of the ISD.
 For more information, see [](#core).
 - The AS numbers of the authoritative ASes of the ISD.
 For more information, see [](#auth).